 The selection committee will aim to accept a diverse set of subjects among the seven projects selected and the writers who present them.

-Because of the COVID-19 pandemic, international travel between France and the U.S. could be disrupted in the last quarter of 2022.
-Regarding safety, in the event of a rapid change of situation, and in consideration of decisions made by French and American authorities, the organizers reserve the right to push back, cancel, or modify the activities proposed to participants.
+Because of the COVID-19 pandemic, international travel between France and the U.S. could be disrupted in the last quarter of 2023.
+Regarding safety, in the event of a rapid change of situation, and in consideration of decisions made by French and American authorities, the organizers reserve the right to reschedule, cancel, or modify the activities proposed to participants.

 The organizers commit to inform participants of any change of dates and/or format of the residency.

 Equally, participants confronted with personal or professional setbacks in the context of current health and safety are held to immediately contact the organizers and to inform them of any impossibility to travel.

 The candidates, or their producers, must possess all the rights of the proposed project.

 All documents and information provided in the application are strictly confidential and will not be published under any circumstances.

 Only a single one-page summary of the seven selected projects will be printed in a booklet which will be distributed during the residency to potential partners such as producers, platforms, or broadcasters.
 A list of the seven selected projects, which will include the title of the project and the writer’s name, could be used for communication purposes and published in the press.